our-patches/postcss-px-to-viewport/README.md

 You can use special comments for ignore conversion of single lines:
 - `/* px-to-viewport-ignore-next */` — on a separate line, prevents conversion on the next line.
-- `/* px-to-viewport-ignore */` — after the property on the right, prevents conversion on the same line.

 Example:
 ```css